 - Credal – the Apostles’ and Nicene creeds express the basis of what we believe

-- Accountable – to our bishops, Stephen Cottrell of Chelmsford and Roger Morris of Colchester, who have appointed our visitor archdeacon Annette Cooper
+- Accountable – to our bishops, Stephen Cottrell of Chelmsford and Roger Morris of Colchester and Ruth Pattern Archdeacon of Colchester.

 We aim to be open and accessible to all.
 It doesn’t matter if you are familiar with the message of Jesus, curious to hear more, or new to the Christian faith.
 Whatever stage you are at in your in your life and your faith, we hope you’ll find DNA Networks a place to belong, grow, and connect with God and others.